cits3007/cits3007.github.io/assets/labs/lab05.md

 $ git clone --depth 1 https://github.com/preservim/tagbar.git   ~/.vim/pack/git-plugins/start/tagbar
 ```

-Set up a `vim` configuration by running the following:
+Set up a `vim` configuration by running the following (you may need to hit `newline`
+an extra time afterwards):

 ```
 tee -a ~/.vimrc <<EOF